deNBI/cloud-user-docs/wiki/Compute_Center/Bielefeld.md

 `<INSTANCE_NAME>.<PROJECT_NAME>.projects.bi.denbi.de`

-Therefore, you can reach you instance (via SSH) not only by the numeric floating ip, but also by name.
+Therefore, you can reach you instance (via SSH) not only by the numeric floating IP, but also by name.

 Detaching the floating ip will also delete the A record.